British Bus Companies

 There are quite a few things that you can do with a fleet of coaches.
 First, there are private hires and excursions but scheduled express intercity coach services are another possibility and this pervasive operator proves it by offering all of this.
 For decades now, they have undertaken National Express and Scottish Citylink work, but a more recent innovation has been their taking over services previously run by the latter of these following a Competition Commission inquiry.

 As well as offering private hire coach services, this Pontypool-based concern also provides bus services around Torfaen and Monmouthshire.
-It was their network around the latter that drew my attention to the company since one of their routes gets you between Chepstow, Tintern and Monmouth in the lower reaches of the Wye Valley, a part of Wales that I fancy visiting sometime.
+It was their network around the latter that drew my attention to the company since one of their routes once got you between Chepstow, Tintern and Monmouth in the lower reaches of the Wye Valley.

 Now owned by the Rotala group, this company was the subject of some controversy when Stagecoach acquired it as a hostile takeover with some fierce competition preceding that outcome.
 The intervention of the Competition Commission meant that Stagecoach had to sell off some of its business in the Preston area and the re-emergence of Preston Bus as a Rotala subsidiary took place late in 2010.
 It’s been an eventful ride for what once was a council-owned operator and I hope that its future is less dramatic than its recent past.
 The website has been refreshed, and timetable information is on there as you would expect.